santisq/PSTree/docs/en-US/Get-PSTree.md

 PS ..\PSTree> Get-PSTree -Depth 2 -Force
 ```

+> [!TIP]
-The `-Force` switch is needed to display hidden files and folders.
+> The `-Force` switch is needed to display hidden files and folders.
 In addition, hidden child items do not add up to the folders size without this switch.

 ### Example 4: Get the `C:\` drive tree 2 levels in depth displaying only folders calculating the recursive size